davidrayoussef/funcifyr/README.md

 F.arrayify() // converts NodeList into an Array F.colorify() // returns random hex color
-F.composify() // creates new function from two functions F.currify() // creates copy of a function with preset first param F.defuncify() // turns a function into a method F.falsify() // creates a negate function
+F.composify() // creates new function from two functions F.currify() // takes a function with multiple params, returns a function with one param F.defuncify() // turns a function into a method F.falsify() // creates a negate function
 F.fillify() // returns an array prefilled with a value